One of the first challenges every entrepreneur faces is choosing the right legal entity for your business.

 3. Limited Liability Company (LLC)

-LLCs are a popular choice for small businesses because they provide the same major benefits as S corps — legal protection and minimal corporate taxes — and are easy to form and operate.
+LLCs are another popular choice for small businesses because they provide the same benefits as S corps — legal protection and minimal corporate taxes — and are easy to form and operate.
 In addition, LLCs provide greater flexibility than S corps in how profits can be allocated among owners.
 For this reason, LLCs are sometimes described as a cross between a corporation and a partnership.

 On the downside, the legal rules surrounding LLCs are not as well-established as those surrounding corporations.
-Therefore, an LLC probably won’t be the best choice if you plan to operate in multiple states or sell stock to investors.
+Therefore, an LLC won’t be the best choice if you plan to operate in multiple states or sell stock to investors.

 Legal protection for owners/members.